PriyankaMakwana810/foodRecipe/README.md

 3. **Build and Run**:
     - Build and run the app on an Android emulator or device.

+### Technologies Used:

+- **Jetpack Compose**: UI toolkit for building native Android apps.
+- **Dagger Hilt**: Dependency injection library for Android.
+- **Coroutines**: For asynchronous programming.
+- **Flow**: For handling reactive streams.
+- **MVVM Architecture**: Design pattern for separation of concerns and easier maintenance.

+This app is designed to provide you with a seamless and enjoyable cooking experience.
+Whether you're a seasoned chef or a novice cook, FoodRecipeApp has something for everyone to explore and enjoy.

 ## **Usage**

 To make the most out of FoodRecipeApp, follow these simple steps: